Firas-amaria/GreenTech-S/README.md

 if u have a problem making this file contact me

 then open terminal in vsCode (Ctrl + Shift + ` )
-and enter these comand in order one after the other:-
+and enter these comand in order one after the other:

     cd backend
     npm install